selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

       return 'Error: ' + e.getMessage();
     }
   }
-  //This method's role is to get a list of all the api names of the org, and to give it to the LWC
+  //This method's role is to get a list of all the API names of the org and to give it to the LWC
   @AuraEnabled(cacheable=true)
   public static List<String> getObjectApiNames() {
     List<String> objectApiNames = new List<String>();